zevv/npeg/README.md

 is problematic because it is mutually left-recursive through the non-terminal `B`.

-Loops of patterns that can match the empty string will not result in the expected behaviour.
+Not that loops of patterns that can match the empty string will not result in the expected behaviour.
 For example, the rule `*0` will cause the parser to stall and go into an infinite loop.

 ## Tracing and debugging

 When compiled with `-d:npegTrace`, NPeg will dump its immediate representation of the compiled PEG, and will dump a trace of the execution during matching.
-These traces can be used for debugging purposes or for performance tuning of the parser.
+These traces can be used for debugging or for performance tuning of a grammar.

 For example, the following program: